History of the Detroit Lions

 The history of the Detroit Lions, a professional American football franchise based in Detroit, dates back to 1928 when they played in Portsmouth, Ohio as the Spartans.
 They joined the National Football League (NFL) in 1930 before they were bought by George A. Richards, a radio executive, and moved to Detroit and changed their name to the Lions in 1934 and won their first NFL Championship the following season.
 The Lions had their most success in the 1950s, winning the NFL Championship three times, in 1952, 1953, and 1957, and made several playoff appearances in the 1990s.
-In 2024, they began their 95th season, continuing to be one of the NFL's oldest franchises.
+In 2025, they played their 96th season, continuing to be one of the NFL's oldest franchises.

 Portsmouth Spartans (1928–1933)

 The Lions franchise was originally based in Portsmouth, Ohio as the Spartans.
 Originally an independent team, they joined the National Football League in 1930, after which they compiled a 28–16–7 record by the end of the 1933 season, including a berth in the first-ever game with the league title at stake in 1932.
 However, while they were successful on the field, they lived a hand-to-mouth existence off of it.
 At one point, players were given stock in the team in lieu of their salaries.
 By this time, it was apparent that mid-size cities like Portsmouth could no longer support an NFL team.